mscarey/AuthoritySpoke/docs/guides/introduction.rst

 --------------------------------------

 Now we need some court opinions to load into AuthoritySpoke.
-We’ll collect these from the Case Access Project API.
+We’ll collect these from the Caselaw Access Project API.
 To download full cases from CAP, you’ll need to `register for an API key <https://case.law/user/register/>`__.
 However, if you set the ``USE_REAL_CASE_API`` variable to ``False``, then you don’t need an API